Bethany LeBlanc, LCSW, PMH-C

-in New Orleans + virtual across LA
+Therapist in New Orleans + virtual across LA

-Reproductive transitions don’t come with a survival guide- but they should!
-Whether you’re unexpectedly pregnant, trying to conceive, navigating menstrual or hormonal health challenges, processing an abortion experience, recovering from a difficult birth, or struggling with postpartum transitions, you deserve nothing less than nonjudgmental support.
-My work centers the real-life complexities of becoming (or not becoming, or trying to survive being) a parent, while also honoring the ways that reproductive and body experiences shape your life.
-My background as a full spectrum birthworker shows up in the therapy room- I provide the information you need to make empowered choices and advocate for yourself in medical spaces as a radical act of self-love.
+My work centers the real-life complexities of becoming (or not becoming, or trying to survive being) a parent.
+As a full spectrum birthworker and therapist, I provide the information you need to make informed, empowered choices and advocate for yourself in medical spaces as a radical act of self-love.

 I help people who are struggling with…